 Students must have completed Algebra II, Trigonometry, and one lab science course with an A/B letter grade.
 There will be an additional materials/lab fee for this course.
 A laptop is required for this course.

-There will be a materials/lab fee for this academyTop
+There will be a materials/lab fee of $250 for this academyTop